-In our previous post about the 6 Basic Nutrients, we gave a short description of the macronutrient protein.
-Today, we’ll go into more detail about protein, its functions in the body, sources of protein, and some information about different diets that focus on protein intake.
+In our previous post about the 6 Basic Nutrients, we gave a short description of the macronutrient carbohydrates.
+Today, we’ll go into more detail about carbs, their functions in the body, sources of carbohydrates, and some information about different diets that focus on carb intake.